 Determinate and indeterminate growth and the growth of plants

 By far the most familiar pattern of organismal development is that shown by mammals who grow for a short period of time (relative to the entire life of the organism) and then spend most of their life as an adult form.
 This type of development can be termed ‘determinate’ because the final form is ‘determined’, there is an endpoint (an adult) to the development process.
 While some of the organisms covered in this course, in particular many of the unicellular forms, show this type of development, most ‘non-animals’, and in particular plants and fungi, show a very different patterns of development, one that is described as indeterminate, where there is no endpoint and the organism is, in essence, everlasting.
 The key to its everlasting nature comes from the fact that that plants retain portions of their body that are permanently embryonic.
 In the familiar mammalian pattern of development an organism is an embryo for a portion of its life and then transforms into a juvenile and eventually an adult.
 An embryo is often defined as a ‘young organism’ but what makes it special is not its age but the fact that it cells are capable of cell division, cell differentiation and cellular growth.
-In animals these cellular abilities are only found for a short period of time.
+In animals these cellular abilities are for the most part only found for a short period of time.
 The whole animal is basically the same age and through time it transforms from an embryo into an adult.
 In order to observe development in animals one observes an embryo through time.
 While the adult does replace cells, in terms of development it is not changing in form.
 In contrast, plants always have regions that are embryonic and capable of dividing, differentiating and growing; and at any one point in time one can see the developmental process by moving from the embryonic parts of the plant to the older parts of the plant, i.e., the entire plant is NOT all the same age.
 If you planted an acorn ten years ago you might consider the structure that you now see is ‘ten-years old’, but most of it is considerably younger and one can even find parts in the embryonic regions that were ‘born yesterday’.
 At any point in time one can observe the entire developmental process, from embryo to ‘adult’, by moving distally, from the embryonic regions, located at the tips of roots and shoots, to progressively older tissues further from the tips.

 The embryonic regions of plants are called meristems.
 There are two basic features that distinguish embryonic regions: (1) cells are dividing and thereby producing more cells, (2) cells are small, undifferentiated and not yet committed to a final cell type.
 The activity of meristems may vary seasonally, it often has periods of quiescence or dormancy, but its ability to produce more cells that develop into a variety of cells is intrinsic to the meristem region.
 Very early in the life of the plant the entire plant is embryonic but soon some of the cells become developmentally programmed to mature into particular types of cells and, along with this, lose their ability to divide.
 In seed plants this transformation takes place within the seed and a mature seed has within it a small plant with two embryonic regions on opposite ends of a very short root/shoot axis.
 Throughout the life of the plant this axis will extend because of the expansion of the cells produced at the two ends.
 The meristems produce more and more cells and the expansion of these cells pushes the two meristems further away from each other and elongates the root and shoot.
 These embryonic regions are called primary meristems (they are the first ones formed) and also apical meristems (they are located at the tips, apices, of roots and shoots).
 Root apical meristems divide to produce cells that extend the root axis.
 Shoot apical meristems serve a similar function for shoots but while producing new shoot material they are also producing leaves.
 Growth from apical meristems is called primary growth.
 In general, the oldest part of the plant is at the soil surface and one encounters younger and younger tissues as one moves towards the tips of shoots or tips of roots.
-The actual region of growth is generally restricted to a small portion, typically a centimeter or less, just below the meristematic regions.
+The actual region of growth is generally restricted to a small portion, typically a centimeter or less, just behind the meristematic regions.

 Plant growth is modular